FAQ

 Is this fair to candidates?

-Can a candidate retake the assessment?
+Can a candidate retake?

 Do candidates need an account?